stechstudio/laravel-env-security/README.md

 _Use the `EDITOR` environment variable to set your preferred editor._

 #### Decrypt your .env
-Now you can run `php artisan env:decrypt [name]` which will decrypt the ciphertext file you edited, and write the plaintext to your `.env`, replacing anything that was in it.
+Now you can run `php artisan env:fetch [name]` which will decrypt the ciphertext file you edited, and write the plaintext to your `.env`, replacing anything that was in it.
 Now if you look at your `.env` you should see your edit.

 If no environment `[name]` is provided, the environment will be determined by your own custom resolution callback or the `APP_ENV` environment variable.